 In photo 3 below, we see a baby with a tongue tie who does not have an obvious frenulum, never mind a tight one.
 But the heart shape of the baby’s tongue suggests very strongly that the baby has a restriction of upward movement of the tongue.

 The diagnosis of a tongue tie in the context of breastfeeding involves a combination of two elements: examination of the baby’s tongue and by observing the baby breastfeed in the context of the breastfeeding difficulties the mother and baby are encountering.

 Some problems that are caused by or aggravated by a tongue tie may include:

-2. A mother who has sore nipples (early on or late onset)
+- A mother who has (early or late onset) sore nipples

 But can’t mothers succeed at breastfeeding when their babies have tongue ties?

 Of course, and many probably always did.
 We have seen mothers and babies at our clinic occasionally where the baby has a very tight tongue tie and yet the mother has no pain and the baby is latching on and getting plenty of milk.
 If the mother has an abundant supply, there may not be any problems, but then, we see many mothers with 3 and 4 month old babies who are reacting to late onset decreased milk supply (pulling at the breast, mother with late onset sore nipples, baby even not gaining, sucking his fingers much of the time, even refusing the breast).
 We do worry that because of the tongue tie, the mother’s milk supply will decrease with time.
 Also, it should be noted that many mothers believe they have “oversupply” or an “overactive letdown reflex”, but if the baby cannot handle the flow, it’s not usually because the flow is too rapid, it’s usually because the baby’s latch could be better.